Steel Battalion: Heavy Armor: Plot

-The US military takes advantage of the situation to launch a coordinated invasion of France, the attack proves successful in taking Paris and destroying a military fort used to replenish the HVT's Human Processing Unit (HPU), which are UN-captured prisoners of war turned into biological processors (the second "pilot" of the HVT).
+The US military takes advantage of the situation to launch a coordinated invasion of France; the attack proves successful in taking Paris and destroying a military fort used to replenish the HVT's Human Processing Unit (HPU), which are UN-captured prisoners of war turned into biological processors (the second "pilot" of the HVT).
 En route to Paris, it is possible for Parker to be killed by sacrificing himself to protect the crew from a grenade thrown into the VT.
 The US military receives intelligence information suggesting that Russia and the UN have called a ceasefire.
-To avoid the UN's opportunity to crush the US forces in Western Europe, the US command decides to speed up the advance of its troops into Germany, which however puts pressure on Lieutenant Powers, after he receives news that his daughter (who disappeared during the China-UN invasion of America) is now a CI (Civilian Internee) inside a UN labor camp.
-In the end, the US military's concerns prove unnecessary since talks between Russia and the UN soon break apart, and the conflict resumes.
+To avoid the UN's opportunity to crush the US forces in Western Europe, the US command decides to speed up the advance of its troops into Germany.
+The news, however, puts pressure on Lieutenant Powers after he receives news that his daughter (who disappeared during the China-UN invasion of America) is now a CI (Civilian Internee) inside a UN labor camp.
+Ultimately, the US military's concerns prove unnecessary since talks between Russia and the UN soon break apart, and the conflict resumes.
 To support the Russian advance in Europe, the battalion is tasked with the mission of destroying a railway gun used by the Chinese to keep the Russians in check at Dresden.
-Once destroyed, the Russian and American military commands agree to a joint mission to attack the HVT-factory in Berlin, where Powers' crew, aided by the Russians, manage to penetrate the factory and destroy several incomplete but still deadly HVTs, taking control of the factory itself.
-Following this, the Chinese Leader of the UN is killed in Coup d'état, which leaves his protégé, Colonel Mao, as the commander of the UN military.
+Once destroyed, the Russian and American military commands agree to a joint mission to attack the HVT factory in Berlin.
+Powers' crew, aided by the Russians, manages to penetrate the factory and destroy several incomplete but still deadly HVTs, taking control of the factory.
+Following this, the Chinese Leader of the UN is killed in a Coup d'état, which leaves his protégé, Colonel Mao, as the commander of the UN military.

 In the aftermath, the American-Russian task force attack Berlin, breaking through the UN lines after destroying a black heavily armored HVT (the last new model) and managing to seize Dr. Hamlin (the head of the HPU program), who decides to defect in exchange of asylum.
 To their dismay, the train used to carry Dr. Hamlin is later ambushed and destroyed by the UN, even though Powers' crew manages to protect the train from the UN forces.
-Unwilling to let Colonel Mao escape back in China with the data of Hamlin's research, the American-Russian command launches an attack on Mao's fort and research lab just outside of Berlin, opening the way to American troops in the fort (freeing hundreds of American CI's imprisoned there) and destroying the personal black-HVT of Mao.
+Unwilling to let Colonel Mao escape back to China with the data of Hamlin's research, the American-Russian command launches an attack on Mao's fort and research lab just outside of Berlin, opening the way to American troops in the fort (freeing hundreds of American CI's imprisoned there) and destroying the personal black-HVT of Mao.
 Colonel Mao activates the missiles stored in the fort, setting them to self-destruct and kill everyone within a few miles of the fort.
 Natch volunteers to go out towards the central computer to stop the countdown with the help of a VT.